Gershberg & Associates, LLC

 Medicare and Medicaid – What Seniors Need to Know

 Most people expect to rely on Medicare to cover healthcare expenses when they reach their “Golden Years.”
 What you may not expect is the need to also qualify for Medicaid at some point during your retirement years.
-Because people often get the two programs confused, the Owings Mills Medicaid planning attorneys at Gershberg & Associates, LLC can help clarify what seniors need to know about Medicare and Medicaid.
+Because people often get the two programs confused, the Owings Mills Medicaid planning attorney at Gershberg & Associates, LLC can help clarify what seniors need to know about Medicare and Medicaid.

 What Is Medicare?